PokKaPek/movc-dashboard/README.md

 # MOVC Dashboard

-This repository is for the Move Coin (MOVC) simulation and dashboard.
-Deployed via Vercel.
+Simulation dashboard for MOVC project, built with React and Recharts.